 I don’t often read biographies – pretty rarely in fact – but Agatha Christie being one of my all-time favorite authors, I just had to read it.

-One of the references I liked, that is just a general remark to our current century: She mentions that when she was growing up, the kids also felt the pressure of the family to reach something in their lives like following a good education, getting a good job, husband/wife, etc… It is not nice to see that we still didn’t evolve in that sense.
+One of the references I liked, which was just a general remark to our current century: She mentions that when she was growing up, the kids also felt the pressure of the family to achieve something in their lives like following a good education, getting a good job, husband/wife, etc… It is not nice to see that we still didn’t evolve in that sense.

 Financial situation of the family is bad, they move to France, a great adventure to learn French, etc. She had an happy life in France.

 There is a passage in this chapter that I like a lot “ ever return to a place where you were happy in the past.
 That way the place will be always the way you remembered it, otherwise the good memories will be gone”

 Father dies : A big change in her life and family.

 During her growing period as a young lady: A big explanation about how it was to be a woman back then.
 Her expectations in life are the same as for all women at that time: marry with a good man and have kids, and never think about own career.
 She wrote about 3 pages about the subject, which is very interesting because her life and her achievements would influence so many women in the world.

 She said something which I agree completely: our position as women is changed, but not always for the better!
 We can do much more and almost everything we want, but I wonder if it is for the better.
 There are so many women with a burnout due to amount of work and obligations that we and the society have put upon us…

 17 years old: around this age all the girls start giving attention to boys… Due to mother’s health she moves temporarily to Cairo(Egypt).